icazzaniga/MDIntrinsicDimension/docs/quickstart.rst

    source env/bin/activate

-Then, in Python, import the package:
+Then, in Python, import the package and the functions:

 .. code-block:: python